 "She's still welcome in the party.
 Everyone is," Fallin said.

 Delegates will adopt an updated set of policy prescriptions — known as the party platform — when the Republican National Convention begins next week.
 Delegates began the tedious process of updating the 62-page document this week.
-Changes adopted so far signaled renewed support for religious conservative values.
+Changes adopted Monday signaled renewed support for religious conservative values.

 The New York billionaire has been reluctant to embrace social conservative positions in some cases, particularly as Republicans across the country push for new restrictions on bathroom access for transgender people.